A Healthy Environment Begins at Home

 From installing a rain barrel to using non-hazardous cleansers in your kitchen, a few simple changes around your house or business can make a big difference in preventing sewer backups and street flooding, as well as keeping our local waterways safe and clean.
 Here are a variety of tips for protecting the health of your home—and our environment.

-Maintaining Your Sewer Line
+Maintaining Your Sewer Line and Septic System

 As a home or business owner, you are responsible for maintenance and repairs to the lateral line—the pipe that connects your property to the MSD sewer line.
 Fortunately, there are several preventive steps you can take to avoid costly repairs.